bcumming/uenv-webinar-2025/slides.md

 * **uenv**: self-contained application and use-case specific software stacks
 * **container engine**: container runtime with SLURM integration

-Daint has the CPE installed through the `cray` module
+Daint has the Cray Programming Environment modules (CPE) installed through the `cray` module:
-* provided "as is" -- and will be deployed via containers to continue providing up to date installations
+* provided "as is" -- will be deployed via containers to provide up-to-date versions.

 Eiger provides:
 * CPE and EasyBuild recipes
 * uenv
 * Sarus for containers

-**Eiger will be updated to match Daint in early June**: Pilatus will be available for users to prepare.
+**Eiger will be updated to [match Daint by June](https://status.cscs.ch/status-page/9e188a14-9e52-4a14-af4b-b9299bf1c719/announcements/cbc0c451-e8d4-4af1-9475-4408b5ee9009)** - a test cluster will be available for preparation.

 ---
 layout: two-cols